Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

- -New Belgium-Netherlands formable (stolen from GFM) -Removed the extra infamy modifier, returning to the basegame (-0.1/month) -Iberia can now be formed without fantasy nations having to be enabled -Added decision that allows Sweden to annex Norway after having researched Nationalism and Imperialism -Made Canada and Australia playable 1836 as dominions, the UK can then wish to reannex either both, only one of them or keep them as dominions
+ -New Belgium-Netherlands formable (stolen from GFM) -Removed the extra infamy modifier, returning to the basegame (-0.1/month) -Iberia can now be formed without fantasy nations having to be enabled -Added a decision that allows Sweden to annex Norway after having researched Nationalism and Imperialism -Made Canada and Australia playable 1836 as dominions, the UK can then wish to reannex either both, only one of them or keep them as dominions
  -Renamed Palestine to Israel
  -Changed Palestinian province names to their Hebrew versions